 (a) demand payment; and

-(b) in the name of the offender, sue the person liable to pay.
+(b) in the name of the debtor, sue the person liable to pay.

-(2) For the purposes of receiving payment under any document referred to in subsection (1), the Sheriff is to be taken to be the agent of the offender.
+(2) For the purposes of receiving payment under any document referred to in subsection (1), the Sheriff is to be taken to be the agent of the debtor.

 (3) Payment to the Sheriff by the person liable under such a document discharges the person’s liability to pay to the extent of the payment.

+[Section 77 amended by No. 48 of 2012 s.
+43.]

-78. Debts due to offender to be paid to Sheriff
+78. Debts due to debtor to be paid to Sheriff

-(1) Under a warrant the Sheriff may serve a person who appears to the Sheriff to owe money to the offender with a notice warning the person not to pay the money to any person other than the Sheriff.
+(1) Under a warrant the Sheriff may serve a person who appears to the Sheriff to owe money to the debtor with a notice warning the person not to pay the money to any person other than the Sheriff.

 (2) After a person is served with such a notice and until the Sheriff cancels the notice in writing, the person must not pay the money to any person other than the Sheriff.